 Rule #4: Know Your Project

 If the description of your work is too vague, or it is complicated and unclear, I can’t give you an estimate.
 Be specific.
 Give me a project description, rough number of book pages, color or black and white, deadline and budget.
-These are the essential parts in order to get an accurate quote from a professional illustrator.
+These are the essential parts in order to get an accurate quote from a professional book illustrator.
 I will need the basic premise and a few details about your story for me to get an idea if it is something I feel suited for.
 I want to help you but I can only do that if I understand what your project is about.

 Rule #5: Know My Work